cognitivetech/ollama-ebook-summary/Eastern-Body_Western-Mind_Synthia.md

 - It also explains how these unconscious defense patterns create excessive and deficient coping strategies that over time throw the system out of balance and alignment, affecting the body's health and quality of life.
 - The chakras open sequentially during crucial stages of childhood, and can be unwittingly shut down by well-meaning parents whose own centers were compromised.
 - The book discusses upward and downward currents of energy, and how each has a different purpose in the liberation and manifestation of one's life force.
-- It also explains the work required to reclaim true aliveness, which is one's birthright.
 - The chakra system is a map for the journey of individuation and awakening, connecting mind, body, and spirit within one comprehensive system.

 ## INTRODUCTION